morousg/cvGPUSpeedup/README.md

 More detailed information in the future.

 # Final words and contact
-[Grup Mediapro](https://www.mediapro.tv) uses cvGPUSpeedup in the [AutomaticTV](https://www.automatic.tv) multicam live sports production system.
-This product depends on custom Deep Neural Networks.
-Compared to vanilla OpenCV-CUDA implementation,  we obtained speedups of up to 167x in some cases.

-If you are interested in investing in cvGPUSpeedup development for your own usage, please contact <oamoros@mediapro.tv>
+If you are interested in investing in cvGPUSpeedup development for your own usage, please contact <oscar.amoros@outlook.es>